jumpingjoy/watchnationpro/garmin-venu-review.md

 We would say the overall build quality is excellent.

 **Material Quality:** Watch face is round in shape.
 It is a polymer body.
-This polymer construction ensures the light weight.
-The metal ring around case is of premium quality.
+This polymer construction ensures lightweight.
+The metal ring around the case is of premium quality.

 The 12.4mm depth watch face is crisp.
 The stainless steel band gives a rich look.
 The 20mm strap is wide enough.

 **Water Resistance:** 5ATM water resistance will resist pressures up to 50 meters.